Dr. James Stocker

 Philosophy

-I teach a variety of courses in contemporary history and international affairs, though my main areas of interest are the history of U.S. foreign relations and the contemporary Middle East.
-In all of my classes, I challenge students to think critically and systematically about the factors that create our contemporary world and to make connections between the past, the present, and many possible futures.
-To be successful in today’s world, students must understand the relationship between their own experiences and the world around them.
-To be global citizens, they need to empathize with the situations of those far beyond our country’s borders.
-To the extent that I am able to help them do this, I feel I have succeeded.
+Though I teach a variety of courses in global affairs and history, my main areas of interest are the history of U.S. foreign relations and the contemporary Middle East.
+In all of my classes, I challenge students to think critically and systematically about the contemporary world and to make connections between the past, the present, and many possible futures.
+To be successful in today’s world, students must understand the relationship between their own lives and the world around them.
+To be global citizens, they need to empathize with people far beyond our country’s borders.